 Forget about the new skinny or the new sexy.
-Strong is strong.
+Strong is the new strong.
 Actually it's not even new.
 It's also probably the most disappointing answer to the most commonly asked questions I get in class.
-No one wants to hear they're simply not strong enough yet.
+No one wants to hear they're simply not strong enough, yet....

 It's the same thing we've known for years.
 Strength underpins everything.
 Note: I'm not talking about conditioning.
 Strengthening is based on gains, an increase in capacity, in order to lift, or lower or hold.
 Conditioning is maintenance, restoring balance and making sure joints, ligaments and tendons are protected against the strain of vertical toil.